masverse/masverse-portal-docs/docs/services/certificate/certificate-service.md

 ```
 <br/>

-## Transfer Certificate
+## Transfer NFT

-Transfer your certificate to another wallet
+Transfer your NFT to another wallet

 >**POST**